new-darknet-shops/darknet-shops/README.md

-Update:  23 June Link maintenance
+Update: url is now responsive and operational